A DEDICATED PSYCHIATRIST

 GETTING TO THE

 Depression, panic attacks, anxiety, insomnia and other mental disorders are symptoms of a larger problem and we have to get to the root cause to treat it properly.
 Imagine this; if you had a splinter in your foot, the first thing you would see is blood.
 If you put a band-aid on it, it would stop the bleeding for a while but then the pain and bleeding would start again because the splinter hadn’t been removed.
 But the band-aid is still required to stop the bleeding.
 However without removing the splinter, there will not be a permanent resolution for the problem.
-Medications are like the band aid, they alleviate the symptoms and provide patients with the relief they need while we search for and treat the root causes, such as high levels of stress, nutrient poor diet, gut dysbiosis, hormonal imbalance, toxins, food intolerances, psychological and social problems.
+Medications are like the band aid, they alleviate the symptoms and provide patients with the relief they need while we search for and treat the root causes, such as high levels of stress, nutrient poor diet, hormonal imbalance, psychological and social stressors.
 After removing the root cause, we still need to work on coping mechanisms.
 Coping mechanisms are like the proper footwear, that prevent you from getting another splinter.
 And that is where mindfulness and cognitive therapy, nutritional and lifestyle advice factor in.
 Together we will create a fail proof plan to get you well and KEEP you well.